Louise Nevelson Frozen Laces – One Sculpture

 FROZEN LACES – ONE is located at 1400 Smith Street, Houston, Texas 77002 near the pretty Bob and Vivian Smith Fountain.

 In the video below is a synopsis of the life of Louise Nevelson who was born with the first name of Leah.
 She later changed it to Louise.

 1899 was the year of this artist’s birth, and she worked well into her 80s.
-Her fame as a female sculptor really took off in the 1950s.
+Her fame as a female sculptor took off in the 1950s.
 Louise Nevelson was able to live quite a glamorous lifestyle and did so for some time.
-At the end she chose to live simply.
+In the end, she chose to live simply.

 She was married briefly and had one son.
-Being married and being a mother was apparently not her most favorite of roles.
+Being married and being a mother was not her most favorite of roles.
 You can hear that directly from her own words in the video below.